Getting your garden soil ready is important for both you and the planet; it's one small thing we can do to ensure our children's future.

 Nothing works better than mulching in your vegetable garden if you are thinking about getting your garden soil ready.
 Autumn is the season when we beg our neighbours to bring us their leaves, rather than send them to the dump.
 They can go on the compost pile too, obviously.

-Keeping your own free-range chickens is another huge topic on its own; they provide the nitrogenous material that your garden soil needs and they scratch for the larvae and grasshoppers that can decimate your vegetable garden.
+Keeping your own free-range chickens is another huge topic on its own; they provide the nitrogenous poop that your garden soil needs and they scratch for the larvae and grasshoppers that can decimate your vegetable garden.
 But they do need to be managed correctly, or they will root out your tiny seedlings too.

 Carbon is captured from the atmosphere in this plant material and returning it to the earth is the perfect way to reduce greenhouse emissions and getting your garden soil ready simultaneously.